WDD 131: Dynamic Web Fundamentals

 What are some of the differences between session and local storage?

-One main difference is that localStorage data is persistent (remains) even when the browser session expires.
-Session variables do not.
+One main difference is that localStorage data persists even when the browser session expires, while session variables do not.

 Using the Storage interface, what are some methods built into this interface object and what do they do?